 Scroll to Find Term

-haiku –
+Haiku –

 a form of Japanese verse with three lines which are not rhymed and which have five, seven, and five syllables usually involving some aspect of nature.